yashgawande546/Quick-Safe/README.md

 Yes, the password generator is designed to be safe and secure.
 Your passwords are generated locally, ensuring your privacy and security.

-## Contributing

-We welcome contributions from the community.
-If you would like to contribute to QuickSafe, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License](https://github.com/yashgawande546/Quick-Safe/blob/main/LICENSE) - see the [LICENSE.md](https://github.com/yashgawande546/Quick-Safe/blob/main/LICENSE) file for details.

 ## Acknowledgements